PersonSong/2026-terraclim-tokara/README.md

 4. A **running water-balance depletion** is tracked per block, per season, accumulating daily ETa until it crosses a stage-specific threshold, at which point the block is flagged **Irrigate**, **Review**, or left at **Hold**.
 5. **Growth stage** is independently inferred two ways: from the farm's own recorded phenology dates (ground truth, with real gaps where a stage was never recorded), and from the shape of the Kc/NDVI trend itself (what the satellite data alone implies).
 These two are compared to produce a trust label: **agrees**, **disagrees**, or **stage-record-incomplete**.
 6. The result is rendered as a plain-language recommendation, a status badge, and a trust badge — not a raw table of numbers.
+7. A chat assistant, grounded in that same day's block data, is available for follow-up questions — it is explicitly scoped to Tokara Vineyard Watch and will decline questions outside that scope rather than improvise an answer.

 ---